mkantzer/DRassesMK/README.md

 * `vagrant up`
 * wait for buildout to finish

+there is no need to log in and manually start the Flask application; it is hosted within a gunicorn instance that is set to automatically start

 If the server stops responding for some reason, this can be fixed by either:

 ```